Top 5 Christmas destinations for solo traveling

 Not the warmest place ever, but the local cuisine will make the days unforgettable.

-I would definitely suggest spending the Christmas Eve in Krakow or Wroclaw.
+I would definitely suggest spending Christmas Eve in Krakow or Wroclaw.
 Two traditional southern cities, tourist-friendly and magical during the Xmas.
 Locals fill the city center with grilled goat cheese, mulled wine, and long sausages served with small potatoes and vegetables.
 D

 Don’t forget to check out the mountains and a small village of Zakopane just 2h from Krakow!